ishanpranav/novatel-gnss-log-parser/README.md

 # GNSS Log Parser
 This is a cross-platform library and application for parsing NovAtel GNSS command output message logs.
 The project includes a standalone class library, a cross-platform command-line tool, and a Windows GUI application.

-This project is a [fork of the parser designed by Ishan Pranav](https://github.com/BeckmanAvionics/gps-output-parser) for [Arnold O. Beckman High School\'s Avionics Team](https://github.com/BeckmanAvionics), part of the Irvine CubeSat STEM Program.
+This project is a [fork of the parser designed by Ishan Pranav (me!)](https://github.com/BeckmanAvionics/gps-output-parser) for [Arnold O. Beckman High School\'s Avionics Team](https://github.com/BeckmanAvionics), part of the Irvine CubeSat STEM Program.
 The software is designed for compatibility with NovAtel\'s OEM6 and OEM7 products.
 ## Screenshots
 ![Screenshot of the GNSS Log Visualizer application.](docs/images/Capture.png "GNSS Log Visualizer Application")
 ## API Documentation